Association for University

 Why Stay at the Conference Hotel?

 Conference room rates are negotiated with an expected minimum number of stays per night during the conference.
-Your reservation helps us to meet our commitments to the hotel and better plan for the entire event.
+Your reservation helps us to meet our contractual commitments to the hotel and better plan for the entire event.
+Please note that if you make reservations through a third-party reservation site instead of within our group block, these rooms will not count toward our contract minimums.

 Explore Missoula, Montana